Improving Access to Justice

 Kids in Need of Defense

-Kids in Need of Defense (KIND) was created in 2008, by Microsoft Corporation and humanitarian actress Angelina Jolie to aid children from other countries who enter the United States alone.
-Because there is no right to appointed counsel in immigration proceedings, KIND has developed a pro bono network of law firms, corporate law departments, NGOs and solo practitioners to represent unaccompanied immigrant children in the U.S. immigration system, and to ensure that children do not have to attend court alone.
-As part of that network, Husch Blackwell volunteer attorneys represent children in state and federal immigration court seeking various forms of immigration relief, including Special Immigrant Juvenile Status and asylum.
+Kids in Need of Defense was created in 2008, by Microsoft Corporation and humanitarian actress Angelina Jolie to aid children from other countries who enter the United States alone.
+KIND has developed a pro bono network in Washington, D.C., to represent unaccompanied immigrant children in the U.S. immigration system, and to ensure that children do not have to attend court alone.
+The firm handles asylum and unaccompanied minors cases from other agencies, as well.